openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/posteriorNucleusOfHypothalamus
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Posterior nucleus of hypothalamus' is a hypothalamic nucleus.
-It is part of the posterior hypothalamic region.
+   :definition: Is a hypothalamic nucleus.
+Is part of the posterior hypothalamic region. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002706) ('is_a' and 'relationship')]
    :description: The posterior nucleus of the hypothalamus is one of the many nuclei that make up the hypothalamic region of the brain.
 Its function is thermoregulation (heating) of the body.
-Damage or destruction of this nucleus causes hypothermia.
+Damage or destruction of this nucleus causes hypothermia. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002706)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109110
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002706#posterior-nucleus-of-hypothalamus-1
    :name: posterior nucleus of hypothalamus